Countly/countly-sdk-documentation/unity/next.md

   <span>You may let Countly SDK handles the initial device ID on its own.
 Then if in the future you can change this ID with an appropriate call.
 Then you would use the following config:</span>
 </p>
 <pre>CountlyConfiguration config = <strong>new</strong> CountlyConfiguration<br>{<br>AppKey = <span>COUNTLY_APP_KEY,</span><br>ServerUrl = <span>COUNTLY_SERVER_URL</span>,<br>EnableConsoleLogging = true<br>};<br><br>Countly.Instance.Init(config);</pre>
-<h2 id="crash-reporting" class="anchor-heading">SDK data storage</h2>
+<h2 class="anchor-heading">SDK data storage</h2>
 <p>
   Countly SDK s<span>tore data that are meant for your app's use only, within an internal storage volume.
 If your game saves in external storage, SDK will store data within external storage.
 You may need to add permission to store data on an SD card.
-Please read the </span><a href="https://support.count.ly/hc/en-us/articles/900004822063/preview/eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJpZCI6OTAwMDA0ODIyMDYzLCJleHAiOjE2MTUzMDgyNzh9.8RmHSX-vMkkqfVVXyS-u5wQHNSeWKrmimjVPyV6uqqk#crash-reporting" target="_self">Required app permissions</a>
+Please read the </span><a href="#require-app-permissions" target="_self" rel="undefined">Required app permissions</a>
   section for more information.
 </p>
 <p>